Weak solutions of Stochastic Volterra Equations in convex domains with general kernels: Main existence results

 \begin{assumption} The kernel $\Gamma:\Delta \to \R_+$ satisfies Assumption~\ref{ass:conditions1_kernel}, and there exists a sequence of kernels $(\Gamma_M)_{M \in \N}$ such that each $\Gamma_M$ satisfies Assumption~\ref{ass:preserving_nonnegativity}, and for every $T\in(0,+\infty)$, there exist $\eta>0$, $\gamma\in(0,1/2]$ such that for all $M\in\N$,

 \end{assumption} Let us observe that for a nonnegative kernel that satisfies Assumption~\ref{ass:conditions1_kernel}, we already know by Lemma~\ref{lem_approx_kernel} that we can find a sequence of continuous kernels $\Gamma_M$ that are positive on the diagonal and such that~\eqref{eq:L2convergence} and~\eqref{eq:GammaMestimate} hold.
 Assumption~\ref{ass:conditions_kernel_limweak} requires in addition that this approximating family is made with continuous, nonnegativity preserving kernels, which are non-increasing with respect to their first variable.
-We show later in Proposition~\ref{prop_approx_nonnneg} that it is satisfied by the family of completely monotone double kernels introduced in Definition~\ref{def:completely_monotone_double}.